-A honey bun is a cake-y dessert which, as seen above, sells for about $1 at your deli.
+A honey bun is a cake-y dessert that, as seen above, sells for about $1 at your deli.
 It’s nothing special, as pre-packaged desserts go, except perhaps for the fact that it’s pretty bad for you.
-The three ounce honey bun pictured above runs 340 calories, 15 grams of fat, and 210 milligrams of sodium; that’s roughly the same as you’d get from one and a half Snickers bars.
+The three-ounce honey bun pictured above runs 340 calories, 15 grams of fat, and 210 milligrams of sodium; that’s roughly the same as you’d get from one and a half Snickers bars.
 And that’s for the honey bun’s small version.
 Another brand, Freshley’s Grand Honey Bun, has an absurd 680 calories and contains 30 grams of fat for its jumbo variety.
 Then again, given what it is — fried dough with a sugary frosting — you’re not buying it because it’s good for you.

 But you may not be buying it to eat it, either.
 If you’re purchasing it from the prison commissary, you may be buying it to sell, trade, or further criminal activity.